George Dance the Younger: Background and education

 The architect George Dance the elder married Elizabeth Gould in 1719.
 Their fifth son, George, was born 1 April 1741 at the family home in Chiswell Street, London and was educated at St Paul's School.

 Dance spent the six years between 1759 and 1765 studying architecture and draughtsmanship in Rome.
 Aged 17, he set off on his Grand Tour, sailing from Gravesend, Kent in December 1758.
 After a short stay in Florence, where he was joined by his brother Nathaniel, who was already studying painting in Italy, he and his brother set off for Rome, arriving in early May 1759.
 By the early 1760s the brothers were living at 77 Strada Felice.
-At Rome, Dance was acquainted with the architect, James Adam, who was staying nearby at the Casa Guarini, Robert Mylne (they remained lifelong friends), Abbot Peter Grant and Giovanni Battista Piranesi.
+At Rome, Dance was acquainted with the architect James Adam who was staying nearby at the Casa Guarini, Robert Mylne (they remained lifelong friends), Abbot Peter Grant and Giovanni Battista Piranesi.
 As a student of the Accademia di San Luca, Dance measured and drew several buildings in Rome, including the three remaining columns of the Temple of Castor and Pollux, the Arch of Constantine and the dome of St. Peter's Basilica, showing much promise as a draughtsman.
 Much of his later work was inspired by Piranesi.
 In late 1759 Dance received his first commission – to design two chimneypieces for Sir Robert Mainwaring.

-In early 1762 Dance was measuring and drawing the Temple of Vesta, Tivoli and later that year he entered a competition organised by the Accademia di Parma to design A Public Gallery for Statues, Pictures & c..
+In early 1762 Dance was measuring and drawing the Temple of Vesta, Tivoli and later that year he entered a competition organised by the Academy of Fine Arts of Parma to design A Public Gallery for Statues, Pictures & c..
 His drawings were dispatched to Parma in April 1763, and a few weeks later it was announced that he had won the gold medal, and his designs were exhibited at the Ducal Palace.
 The projected building was in the latest style of neoclassical architecture.
 During June 1764 the Dance brothers were in Naples, but later that year they were back in Rome, entertaining the actor David Garrick and his wife.
-On 21 December 1764 George Dance and his brother were elected to the Accademia di S. Luca, where he was described as Giorgo Danze, architetto Inglese.
+On 21 December 1764 George Dance and his brother were elected to the Accademia di San Luca, where he was described as Giorgo Danze, architetto Inglese.
 On 16 February 1765 Dance dined with the painter Angelica Kauffman and James Boswell who was visiting Rome.
 A few weeks later the brothers left Rome to return to London.